 Spinach can be eaten raw or cooked.
 This means you do not have to use precious fuel cooking / boiling the spinach before its eaten.
 However, its always good to cook your food to kill any bacteria that might be growing on the leaves.

 Spinach does not take up a lot of room, its not like the plants grow 3 feet wide.
-This means that a lot of food can be planted in a small amount of space.
-This makes it a great choice for patio gardeners and other urban dwellers.
+This means a lot of food can be planted in a small amount of space.
+Which makes it a great choice for patio gardeners and other urban dwellers.

 Regardless of how much food you stockpile, its impossible to stockpile enough food for a lifetime.